Meeting and surpassing all audience expectations every day.

 Senator Leahy is worried about the government controlling the American people.

-Now remember, this guy is from the Democrat Party.
+Now, remember, this guy is from the Democrat Party.

-He is a staunch leftist which believes, who believes in the massive growth of government.
+He is a staunch leftist which believes, who believes, in the massive growth of government, government providing for as many dependent, helpless people as possible.

-He's right in line with Obama who believe most people can't take care of themselves.
+He's right in line with Obama, who believe most people can't take care of themselves.

 Most people are incapable of making the right decisions.

-This guy has voted for judge after judge after judge that would rewrite the Constitution, further empowering government and enlarging it, but he's all upset about the NSA.
+This guy has voted for judge after judge after judge that would rewrite the Constitution, further empowering government and enlarging it.

-Chris Wallace said, let me pick up with you, uh, Senator DePenz, because in your legislation, the USA Freedom Act, you're calling for an end to the bulk collection of telephonic metadata.
+Chris Wallace said, let me pick up with you, Senator DePenz, because in your legislation, the USA Freedom Act, you're calling for an end to the bulk collection of telephonic metadata.

 What does he think is happening with his help?